Praveen-Rangavajhula/Machine-Learning-Basics/README.md

 ## Current Status

 - **Folder Structure**: Established and organized.
+- **Implemented Models**: Linear Regression model has been successfully implemented.
 - **Next Steps**: Begin implementing the Linear Regression model and additional models, complete data preprocessing, and extend training scripts for each model.